RouleThomas/Akizu_Lab/001_EZH1_project/008__CutRun_NPC_FA/labnote.md

 Add these values to `/home/roulet/001_EZH1_project/008__CutRun_NPC_FA/samples_008.xlsx`\
 Then in R; see `/home/roulet/001_EZH1_project/001_EZH1_project.R`.

---> Overall >XXX% input reads as been uniquely mapped to the genome (90% non uniq)
+--> Overall >75% input reads as been uniquely mapped to the genome (90% non uniq)